ArthurConmy/EPQ/README.md

 |:--:|
 | *The flow chart documenting the control flow of the greedy algorithm* |

-...
-(Improvements section?
-After all, the original code was the stuff that was tested against Ruth)

 Originally, the following piece of code was used to make a move if there were no squares available to be taken and no neutral squares either

 ``` Python